Who We Are

 Bright Knights Chess Club was founded in 1999 at Balboa High School in San Francisco, California by Vincent Ng, Christopher Flores, Aaron Tam, Dennis Tocol.
 It was originally a student-led chess program at Balboa High School.
 During its time from 1999-2003, it was the largest, most organized, and successful school chess program in San Francisco.

-The Balboa High School Chess Club alumni convened in May of 2003 to transition Bright Knights from being a high school chess club to a community chess program.
+The members of the Bright Knights Chess Club convened in May of 2003 to transition Bright Knights from being a high school chess club to a community chess organization.
 The goal was to create a chess club in which youths from all over San Francisco could learn to play and train for chess tournaments at no cost.
-The reorganization was led by Vincent Ng, Christopher Flores, Dennis Tocol, Alvin Ma, and other members.
+The reorganization was led by Vincent Ng, Christopher Flores, Dennis Tocol, Alvin Ma, and many members.
 They created their first free youth chess program at the San Francisco Public Library - Excelsior Branch in May of 2003.
+In September of 2019, the organization was incorporated into a 501(c)3 Public Charity.
 Today, the organization continues to partner with public libraries, school districts, and non-profit organizations to make chess accessible for youths in the San Francisco Bay Area.